 The Companies' Creditors Arrangement Act (CCAA) and the Bankruptcy and Insolvency Act (BIA) are the statutes that govern the restructuring of insolvent issuers.
 The CCAA generally offers greater flexibility for reorganisations and restructurings.
 CCAA proceedings are court supervised debtor-in-possession proceedings, with a goal of restructuring the debtor entities.
-Under the BIA, there are two common forms of court-supervised proceedings, being receiverships and bankruptcies.
-Receiverships and bankruptcies are not restructuring proceedings, but are designed to allow for the liquidation of a debtor's assets.
-In all of these proceedings, out-of-the-ordinary course sales of all the debtor's assets are permissible.
-Typically, the purchaser of assets in such proceedings will receive the benefit of a court order, approving the transaction and vesting title in the assets in the purchaser, free and clear of all existing creditor claims against the debtor entity.
+There is also a similar debtor-in-possession restructuring process under the BIA (a 'proposal' to creditors) that is typically used for smaller, less complex businesses.
+Under the BIA, there are two common forms of court-supervised proceedings: receiverships and bankruptcies.
+These are not restructuring proceedings, but are designed to allow for the liquidation of a debtor's assets.
+In all the proceedings mentioned, out-of-the-ordinary course sales of all the debtor's assets are permissible.
+Typically, the purchaser of assets in these proceedings will receive the benefit of a court order, approving the transaction and vesting title in the assets of the purchaser, free and clear of all existing creditor claims against the debtor entity.
 However, purchasers in such scenarios will not be able to rely on receiving meaningful representations, warranties or indemnities from the vendor (the debtor company, a receiver or a trustee in bankruptcy).

-Usually, to approve such a transaction, the Court will require evidence that the purchaser is offering fair value.
+Usually, to approve such a transaction, the court will require evidence that the purchaser is offering fair value.
 This evidence is typically provided by way of appraisals, valuations or an actual marketing process having been conducted for the assets.

 In Canada, creditors' claims take priority to the claims of shareholders.
-Therefore, if purchasers wish to acquire the shares rather than the assets of an insolvent debtor, it will be necessary either to pay all the insolvent debtor's creditors in full, or to compromise their claims for less than the full amount of those claims.
-In the latter (compromise) scenario, the creditors must be given the opportunity to vote to approve the compromise of their claims.
+Therefore, if purchasers wish to acquire the shares rather than the assets of an insolvent debtor, it will be necessary either to pay all the insolvent debtor's creditors in full or to compromise their claims for less than the full amount of those claims.
+In the latter scenario, the creditors must be given the opportunity to vote to approve the compromise of their claims.

-21 Anti-corruption and sanctions
+Anti-corruption and sanctions